 Add the butter and 1/2 cup of water to a medium saucepan over medium-high heat.
 Bring the water to a boil and when the butter is melted, add the flour mixture all at once.
 Stir vigorously with a wooden spoon until a smooth ball of dough forms and pulls away from the sides of the pot.

-Dump the dough back into the bowl and stir with wooden spoon for 30 seconds to release the steam.
+Dump the dough back into the bowl and stir with a wooden spoon for 30 seconds to release the steam.
 Add half the beaten eggs, stirring and beating vigorously until incorporated, then add the rest of the beaten eggs and stir until you form a smooth paste-like dough.
 Place the dough into a pastry bag fitted with a large, round tip.

 Add a tiny dot of dough to the corners of a baking sheet and secure a piece of parchment.
 Pipe 12 thick, even lines of dough onto a parchment, 4-inches long and spaced at least 1½-inches apart.
 (See Cook’s Note.)
-Beat together a tablespoon of water with the remaining egg white.
-Brush the tops of eclairs with egg-white wash, using a pastry brush to smooth out any lumps.
+Beat together with a tablespoon of water with the remaining egg white.
+Brush the tops of eclairs with the egg-white wash, using a pastry brush to smooth out any lumps.

 Bake for 15 minutes — do not open the oven — then reduce the temperature to 350 degrees and bake an additional 22-25 minutes.
-The pastry will be browned and feel light, hollow and dry when done.
+The pastry will be browned and feel light, hollow, and dry when done.
 Transfer to a wire rack and let cool before filling.

 Put the chopped chocolate in a medium bowl.
 Heat the cream to a simmer in a small pan, then pour it over the chocolate.
 Let it sit for 30 seconds, then whisk until smooth.